slava-re/second-test-repo/README.md

 # second-test-repo
-Another repo to test cross-repo Projects and issues
+Another repo to test cross-repo Projects and Issues